 Texas is an at-fault state, so the at-fault party (usually via their insurance company) is responsible for paying out.

-In many bike accidents, the driver of the car is at fault, so the driver’s insurance company will bear the primary responsibility to cover your injuries.
-This is pretty straightforward.
-If the cyclist is at fault, however, their homeowners or renter’s insurance policy may cover injuries, as well as property damage for the other vehicle.
+In many bike accidents, the driver of the car is at fault, so the driver’s insurance company should cover your injuries.
+If the cyclist is at fault, however, their homeowners or renter’s insurance policy may cover injuries, as well as other vehicles’ property damage.

-Determining fault can be challenging, and sometimes the fault may be split between multiple negligent parties.
+Determining fault can be challenging.
+Sometimes, the fault may be split between multiple negligent parties.
 This is why it is important to document every detail about an accident if you are able.

-Tom Crosley took on the family’s case and, after extensive investigation, found that the 18-wheeler had cracked axles, bad breaks, and a nonfunctional turn signal.
-He also found that the truck driver’s license had been revoked.
+Tom Crosley took on the family’s case.
+After an extensive investigation, he found that the 18-wheeler had cracked axles, bad brakes, and a nonfunctional turn signal.
+Authorities had even revoked the truck driver’s license.
 Neither the truck nor the driver should have been on the road!

-Crosley Law’s detailed investigation showed that what most likely happened is that Wayne was riding carefully, as he always did, when the truck turned without proper warning due to the broken turn signal.
+Crosley Law’s investigation proved that Wayne was riding carefully, as he always did, when the truck turned without proper warning due to the broken turn signal.
 Because of Tom Crosley’s hard work and diligence, the insurance companies settled with Wayne’s family for over $1 million.